 Though perhaps not as glamorous as highly integrated microprocessors or specialized ASICs, discrete components - thin-film resistors, chip capacitors, individual transistors, and so on - are still a vital part of modern electronics.
 A failing bipolar transistor or shorted capacitor can be just as catastrophic as a malfunctioning IC; fortunately, the tools and techniques of IC failure analysis are equally applicable to FA of discrete components.

-- Determining root cause of insufficient light output of LEDs
+- Determining the root cause of insufficient light output of LEDs

 - Analyzing out-of-spec passives to determine lot disposition